 Credit by PhotographerSebastian Loraas

 After many unremitting attempts and efforts, Eivind Bravely Break through the limitations of hardware and explored a suitable sensor for measuring snow depth.
 He did a lot of searching for what principles others have used for measuring snow build-up.

-With it’s small form factor, LoRaWAN-radio and low energy features, it’s perfect for this project!
+With its small form factor, LoRaWAN-radio, and low-energy features, it’s perfect for this project!

-We know that Wio-E5 mini is a compact-sized development board suitable for the rapid testing and building of small-size prototyping and helps you design your ideal LoRaWAN wireless IoT device to achieve a transmission range of up to 10 km in open area and ultra-low power consumption.
-What’s more, the development board feels solid and sports an USB-C connector.
+We know that the Wio-E5 mini is a compact-sized development board suitable for the rapid testing and building of small-size prototyping and helps you design your ideal LoRaWAN wireless IoT device to achieve a transmission range of up to 10 km in an open area and ultra-low power consumption.
+What’s more, the development board feels solid and sports a USB-C connector.
 Beware, this connector is only for powering the device and for serial communication.

 Outdoor Proof-Of-Concept in Pretty Harsh Conditions